GT-ARC/opaca-core/examples/README.md

 ## Sample-Container

-The Sample-Container example is used mostly for unit testing, for which it provides different (nonsensical) actions and also does some book-keeping on e.g. the last message that was received, so that can be tested, too.
+The Sample-Container example is used mostly for unit testing, for which it provides different (nonsensical) actions and also does some bookkeeping on e.g. the last message that was received, so that can be tested, too.

 ## Ping-Pong